chrisisth/PokemonGo-Automate-Flows/Send or open presents/readme.md

 ## Pokemon Gift Opener (Reliable Version)

-This flow is designed to automate the process of opening gifts in Pokemon Go with a focus on reliability, even at the cost of efficiency.
+This flow is designed to automate the process of opening gifts in Pokemon Go with a focus on reliability, at the cost of efficiency/speed.
 Here's how it works:

 1. **Start**: Press the volume down button to activate the flow within the trainer profile screen where you have to tap to open the present.